waimea-pahyde/200DTD-firewood-customer-tracker/docs/2-sprint-2-mvp.md

 ## Initial Implementation

 The key functionality of the web app was implemented:

+- A list of all the customers and their orders

+- A search bar to search for a specific customer

+- A working Pi chart to show all the

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE SYSTEM HERE**